 In short, stablecoins face two huge vulnerabilities: they are only as stable as their collateral, and their central reserve makes them susceptible to external risk, which undermines the blockchain ecosystem.
 So, how do we find a solution that maintains a stable value and isn’t controlled by any central entity?

-Crypto responded to this issue in typical fashion – with a new wave of innovation.
-Algorithmic stablecoins aim to bring greater decentralization to the stablecoin market by using an algorithm to guarantee the value of crypto instead of a reserve of fiat: this means no intermediary is required to manage the reserve, and the reserve itself is not subject to changes in value or to central control.
+Crypto responded to this issue in a typical fashion – with a new wave of innovation.
+Algorithmic stablecoins aim to bring greater decentralization to the stablecoin market by using an algorithm to guarantee the value of crypto instead of a reserve of fiat.
+This means no intermediary is required to manage the reserve, and the reserve itself is not subject to changes in value or central control.
 There are a few different approaches currently emerging:

 One of the mechanisms for achieving this is called “rebasing”.
 This system regulates the value of its coins via the supply itself.
-The algorithm automatically decreases the supply of coins when the price falls below a certain level and issues more coins when the price increases a specific threshold, thus maintaining the value of the coin regardless of other market activity.
+The algorithm automatically decreases the supply of coins when the price falls below a certain level.
+It issues more coins when the price increases a specific threshold, thus maintaining the value of the coin regardless of other market activity.

-For example, say the protocol wanted to the price of each stablecoin to consistently equal a dollar – you have ten of these in your wallet.
-Overnight, the value of the stablecoins rises to 2 dollars so, to account for this and keep its value stable, the protocol will double the total number of tokens in circulation – including the ones in your wallet.
-So in this case, the number of coins in your wallet would double, but each one will still be worth a dollar, same as yesterday.
+For example, say the protocol wanted the price of each stablecoin to consistently equal a dollar – you have ten of these in your wallet.
+Overnight, the value of the stablecoins rises to 2 dollars so, to account for this.
+To keep its value stable, the protocol will double the total number of tokens in circulation – including the ones in your wallet.
+So, in this case, the number of coins in your wallet would double.
+But each one will still be worth a dollar, same as yesterday.
 Conversely, if the value of the currency falls, the number of coins in your wallet will rise.
 In all cases, the value remains fixed.